cyface-de/data-collector/README.md

 The Cyface Data Collector requires two keys to issue and authenticate JWT tokens for users trying to communicate with the service.
 Just place the appropriate files as `private_key.pem` and `public.pem` in `secrets/jwt`, right next to the `docker-compose.yml` file, or in the "working directory" selected in your run configuration in your IDE (e.g. `data-collector/`).

-To generate new keys follow the instructions in the https://vertx.io/docs/vertx-auth-jwt/java/#_loading_keys[Vert.x documentation] for *Using RSA keys*.
+To generate new keys follow the instructions in the [Vert.x documentation](https://vertx.io/docs/vertx-auth-jwt/java/#_loading_keys) for *Using RSA keys*.

 ### Building